 These symptoms formed part of an engineers investigation into the cause of a fault, and carefully questioning the appliance owner as to what exactly happened certainly made me feel more skilled, and made the job more interesting.

 A good engineer always knew what questions to ask, and listened carefully to the replies.
-I might be told for example that a washing machine sticks on its cycle and never finishes, whereupon I would enquire exactly where does it stick?
-If it stuck during the main wash I would suspect the washer wasn’t heating the water – or maybe it was – but for some reason the thermostat wasn’t registering the temperature with the programmer.
+I might be told for example that a washing machine sticks on its cycle and never finishes.
+So I would enquire exactly where does it stick?
+If it stuck during the main wash I would suspect the washer wasn’t heating the water – or maybe it stuck only on rinses so I’d suspect a pump fault.
 Further questions were required to find which of these scenarios to investigate.

-If the washing machine stuck during rinses, or on the spin section I would have a different set of suspects and questions.
-As an engineer I think those days were better because error codes now take a lot of the detective work away from being an engineer, and even negate the necessity to question the customer, which helped break the ice and forge some kind of relationship.
+As an engineer I think those days were better because error codes now take a lot of the detective work away from being an engineer.
+They even negate the necessity to question the customer, which helped break the ice and forge some kind of relationship.

 What’s wrong with error codes?

 The clue is in the name, error code.
-Codes are secret by nature and although some very basic error codes are described in the user manuals the rest are usually kept from the owner of the appliance, and more alarmingly at times even from the rest of the white goods repair industry.
+Codes are generally secret by nature and although some very basic error codes are described in the user manuals the rest are usually kept from the owner of the appliance.
+More alarmingly they are also commonly withheld from independent repair engineers.
 If error codes are kept secret from qualified engineers then they can’t fix your appliance.
-This means prices will not be subject to fair competition, customers may be forced to use a manufacturer or their agent, and prices will be higher as a result.
+This means prices will not be subject to fair competition.
+Customers are forced to use a manufacturer or their agent, and prices will be higher as a result.
 If the ability to repair an appliance is limited (by design) to the manufacturer and their agents it’s clearly a form of restrictive practice.